LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-27-inverse-transform-sampling.md

   - Introductory
   - Sampling Methods
 #   - category2
+manual_prev_url: /posts/2025/01/2025-01-26-first-blog-post/
+manual_prev_title: "Fitting a line I"
+manual_next_url: /posts/2025/01/2025-01-28-rejection-sampling/
+manual_next_title: "Rejection Sampling"

 ---

-Introduction into inverse transform sampling for continuous and discrete probability distributions.
+Introduction to inverse transform sampling for continuous and discrete probability distributions.

 ### Introduction
-The end goal of the next few posts is to build up to an intuitive understanding of how Markov Chain Monte Carlo (MCMC) methods work following a similar method as the YouTuber [ritvikmath's](https://www.youtube.com/@ritvikmath) videos on the topic.
+The end goal of the next few posts is to build up to an intuitive understanding of how **Markov Chain Monte Carlo (MCMC)** methods work, following a similar method as the YouTuber [ritvikmath's](https://www.youtube.com/@ritvikmath) videos on the topic.

-At the heart of MCMC is a sampling algorithm for probability distribution with an unknown normalising constant.
-In this tutorial we will see how one can sample a probability density/mass distribution when you have the explicit form of the distribution.
+At the heart of MCMC is a sampling algorithm for probability distributions with an unknown normalizing constant.
+In this tutorial, we will see how one can sample a **probability density/mass distribution** when you have the explicit form of the distribution.

+---

 ## Table of Contents
 - [Introduction](#introduction)